leruce/iCJS/README.md

 Spline: Done

-IMap: Need to Work On (Mid) Need to be done by 11/11
+IMap: Need to Work On (Mid) Need to be done by 11/11 80% done.

 Toks: Need to Work On (Hardish/ more tedious) 11/11